 Because policies may vary among colleges, a Knox participant should investigate other college policies, e.g. number of terms of eligibility, financial aid application requirements, and housing requirements before making a college choice.
 At least nine months prior to a student's first year enrollment, a participant should obtain a copy of the TREP guidelines and a list of participating colleges from Knox College Office of Human Resources.

 ACM TREP Participating Colleges:

 Employees must submit requests to the Knox College Human Resources office by September 15 of the year prior to applying for a TE Scholarship.
-For example, to be considered for the fall of 2010, submit a request for certification no later than September 15, 2009.
 Typically, eligibility will be determined by October 15.

 TE requires the College to maintain a balance between the number of Knox dependents participating in TE and the number of non-Knox students enrolled at Knox under TE.
 Therefore, the College may be able to certify only a limited number of students in any given year.
 In instances where eligibility certifications are limited, they will be allocated based primarily on employee seniority in a continuous, benefits eligible position.

 Typically, only one certification per employee will be awarded per year.
 If, however, an employee requests certification for more than one dependent in any given year, additional certifications may be considered once requests from all other employees for that year have been reviewed.

 Tuition Assistance at Other Colleges

 A benefit of up to $500 per year is provided toward tuition costs per dependent child attending accredited educational institutions other than Knox and not part of the ACM TREP or the TE.

 Eligible employees may receive up to $500 per year toward the tuition cost at accredited educational institutions other than Knox, if the course work counts toward a baccalaureate degree or post-secondary certificate program.
 Release-time from the employee's regular schedule is not included in this benefit.